Heat-Resistant Landscaping: Drought-Tolerant Rural Garden Design for the UK

 Photo by Ēriks Irmejs on Unsplash

-Understanding the UK’s changing climate landscape
+Understanding the UK’s changing climate

 Native and adapted plants for UK drought conditions

-Design principles for water-efficient rural landscapes
+Design principles for water-efficient rural gardens

-Divide your garden into distinct zones based on water needs.
+Divide your garden into zones based on water needs.
 Zone 1, closest to the house, accommodates any remaining high-water plants or small lawn areas requiring regular irrigation.
 These areas might receive 18+ gallons per square foot annually.
 Zone 2 includes moderately drought-tolerant plants needing occasional summer water, perhaps front borders or specimen plantings requiring 10-15 gallons per square foot yearly.
 Zone 3 contains truly drought-tolerant plants watered only during establishment, while Zone 4 relies entirely on rainfall.

 Soil preparation and improvement techniques